sinplosion/msgboard/README.md

 All the threads are listed on the front page by activity.
 First one being the one with the newest comment in the thread.
 Comments in threads are listed by date.
 Oldest comment being at the top and newest at the bottom.

+### How to use

+Register an account from the right side of the top navigation bar and once registered you can log in from there aswell.
+Once logged in you can view threads from the links on the left side of the navigation bar or start your own thread.
+Viewing threads works without an account aswell.
+Commenting can be done by clicking the thread title link.
+Users can also delete and edit comments and threads with the buttons appearing next to the comments and above the thread in the threads showcasing page.

 #### Demo

 [Heroku](https://msgboard-tsoha.herokuapp.com/)